RikuOta/sass-windmill/README.md

 ### Breakpoints

 - Set `$wm-breakpoints` global variable or take `$breakpoints` argument.
+- Breakpoints is a map of (breakpoint-name: minimum screen width), order from small to large.
-- Key name of breakpoints replace the "SCR" string in selector.
+- The breakpoint-name replace the "SCR" string in selector.
 ("SCR" === `$wm-breakpoint-placeholder`).
 - If breakpoint < 1, output styles to outside @media block.